soymintc/mutationtimer_pipeline/README.md

 # MutationTimeR pipeline
-A wrapper pipeline for running MutationTimeR with Isabl consensus somatic maf and RemiXT post-processed csv `TODO`: add more docs
+A wrapper pipeline for running MutationTimeR with Isabl consensus somatic maf and RemiXT post-processed csv.

+## Branches
+- `main`: :snowflake: freeze with one running example; will remain as is for a while for the sake of testing
+- `link_isabl`: :zap: linking isabl WGS-SOMATICCALLING and WGS-REMIST-POSTPROCESS metadata to the pipeline
+- :art: : feel free to add any branches, or to fork and add branches of your own!

 ## Install
 Cloning the directory is enough, but in this version you must provide the `maf` and `remixtpp` variables.
 See example in the next section.